dade80vr/macupgrade/README.md

 # macupgrade
-Bash script to upgrade Mac OS &amp; HomeBrews with owner check of /usr/local folder, to avoid HomeBrew folder ownership errors.
+Bash script to upgrade HomeBrews, Mac OS &amp; and do a final clean with owner check of /usr/local folder, to avoid HomeBrew folder ownership errors.

 By [Davide Permunian](https://github.com/dade80vr)